 BMO ZQQ ETF has a Management Expense Ratio (MER) slightly higher than several other ETFs at 0.39%, but it is not as pricey an ETF to consider others with similar exposure to the tech sector.

 Its MER is also significantly lower than any mutual fund product providing similar features and benefits.
 The average mutual fund fees can be higher than 2%.
 ETFs like BMO ZQQ offering lower MERs is also an important reason why many Canadians prefer ETFs over mutual funds in recent years.

 Considering the fact that BMO ZQQ has greater exposure to the US tech sector than other industries in the US economy, it is no surprise that the ETF’s performance has boomed over the last few years.
 However, its exposure to other sectors of the economy, barring financial services, keeps it slightly in line with the rest of the equity market.

-The growth of a hypothetical $10,000 over the last 11 years shows how its performance has picked up pace since 2018.
+The growth of a hypothetical $10,000 since inception shows how its performance has picked up pace since 2018.
 The ETF saw a sudden dip in 2020 due to the widespread sell-off.
 However, it quickly recovered and is well past its all-time highs in 2021.